ZzhangYH/CS61B-SP21/proj2/README.md

 The `reset` command utilizes the `Commit.find(String commitID)` method to find the desired `Commit` object, during which **if no commit with the given id exists**, the program exits with `No commit with that id exists.`; then it checks whether there is **untracked file(s) under the current branch** which would be dangerous if overwritten, also exits with `There is an untracked file in the way; delete it, or add and commit it first.`

 As long as all checks are done, ***iterate through all blobs*** under the `Commit` object we've got, and perform `overwrite` methods on each of them, just like that in `checkout`.
-At the end, moves the current branch's head to that commit node and clear the staging area. *(when moving the head pointer, the existing log file is also modified correspondingly)*
+At the end, moves the current branch's head to that commit node and clear the staging area. *When moving the head pointer, the existing log file is also modified correspondingly.* As soon as the `commit` field of the branch is updated, we traverse through the history of this commit following the direct (first) parent until the initial commit and rewrite the log file.

 ### merge